 \subsubsection{Quantised entries}

 The maximum norm is also useful in approximating matrices and tensors, whose entries are stored in the fixed-point format.
-These types of data appear in communication-intensive and resource-constrained applications such as wireless systems \cite{jacobsson2017quantized}, distributed optimisation \cite{nedic2009distributed, reisizadeh2020fedpaq} and deep learning \cite{polino2018model, gholami2022survey}.

 Every tensor with quantised entries can be seen as a rounded representation of a real-valued tensor, and our goal is to find one that is low-rank.
-Low-rank approximation of integer-valued matrices was considered in \cite{gillis2019low}, where a block-coordinate descent method was used to approximate $n \times n$ matrices that are formed as products of standard Gaussian random low-rank factors of size $n \times r$ and then rounded entrywise to the nearest integer.
-When $n = 200$ and the truncated SVD is chosen as the initial approximation, their method works in more than $90\%$ of random instances for $r \in \{ 1, 20 \}$, but never succeeds for $r \in \{ 2, 5, 10 \}$.
+Low-rank approximation of integer-valued matrices was considered in \cite{gillis2019low}, where a block-coordinate descent method was used to approximate $n \times n$ matrices that are formed as products of $n \times r$ standard Gaussian matrices and then rounded entrywise to the nearest integer.
+When $n = 200$ and the truncated SVD is chosen as the initial approximation, this method works in more than $90\%$ of random instances for $r \in \{ 1, 20 \}$, but never succeeds for $r \in \{ 2, 5, 10 \}$.

-We repeat the same experiments using the method of alternating projections, setting the initial value of $\varepsilon_{max}$ to $0.5$.
-The statistics, collected over 20 random instances of the problem, are collected in Tab.~\ref{tab:matrix_integer}.
-Our approach succeeds every time for $r \in \{ 5, 10, 20 \}$ and achieves lower approximation errors for $r = 20$ than those reported in \cite{gillis2019low}.
+We repeat these experiments using the AP and set the initial value of $\varepsilon_{+}$ to $1/2$.
+The statistics over 20 random experiments are collected in Tab.~\ref{tab:tensor_integer}.
+Our approach succeeds every time for $r \in \{ 5, 10, 20 \}$ and achieves better approximation for $r = 20$ than \cite{gillis2019low}.

-Next, we consider the higher-order case of $100 \times 100 \times 100$ tensors that are formed as TT decompositions of rank $\bm{r} = (r,r)$ with standard Gaussian random TT cores and rounded entrywise to the nearest integer.
+Next, we consider the case of $100 \times 100 \times 100$ tensors that are formed as TT decompositions of rank $\bm{r} = (r,r)$ with standard Gaussian random TT cores and rounded entrywise to the nearest integer.
 We apply \textsc{ap-ttsvd} to 20 random tensors, initialised each time with a \textsc{ttsvd}-approximation of rank $\bm{r}$ (see Tab.~\ref{tab:tensor_integer}).
-The alternating projections succeed for $r \in \{10, 20\}$, but fail for $r = 5$.
+The AP succeed for $r \in \{10, 20\}$, but fail for $r = 5$.
 Similar to \cite{gillis2019low}, we observe that the higher the rank, the `easier' the problem is to solve and the lower the achievable errors are.

-It would also be interesting to test the method of alternating projections in situations where even less information is known: only signs \cite{davenport20141} or phases \cite{goucha2021phase}.